SHAPE FOR TRACKING PROGRESS AGAINST THE SCHEDULE

 Guarantee timely progress updates from site

 Skip the forms.
-Capture records from site chats.
+Capture records from field chats.

-Your site teams communicate, log progress, and raise issues through a simple messaging app.
+Your field teams communicate, log progress, and raise issues through a simple messaging app.
 All conversations, photos, issues, and progress updates automatically get structured into your project records in real-time.

 See who’s capturing quality records and who isn’t